 MOD EUR/16A22A1/1

-9.1A Upon receipt of the complete information sent under No. 9.30, the Bureau shall publish, using the basic characteristics of the coordination request, a general description of the network or system for advance publication in a Special Section of the BR IFIC.
-The characteristics to be published for this purpose are listed in Appendix 4.
-(WRC-15)
+9.1A Upon receipt of the complete information sent under No. 9.30, the Bureau shall make available, using the basic characteristics of the coordination request, a general description of the network or system for advance publication in a Special Section of the BR IFIC.
+The characteristics to be made available for this purpose are listed in Appendix 4.
+(WRC-19)

 Reasons: After the WRC-15 introduced changes in RR Article 9 concerning the API submission and publication procedure, there is no need from practical point of view to continue to publish API/C data with respect to satellite networks applying Section II of RR Article 9.